 Why Backup is vital for cyber-security

 It is near on impossible to guarantee 100% protection against cyber-threats and with so many businesses operating on a 24/7 basis, downtime can be extremely costly.
-Backup is a staple of any data management regime but it’s recovery that businesses and organizations should have in mind when thinking about security.
+Backup is a staple of any data management regime but it’s recovery that businesses and organisations should have in mind when thinking about security.
 Recovering from a backup, especially if cloud based, is often the quickest method of recovering data and restoring operational capacity after a cyber-attack.

 Do you trust your protection?

-Backup should be a given, and any organization not backing up yet, should start thinking ahead.
+Backup should be a given, and any organisation not backing up yet, should start thinking ahead.
 However, not all backups are created equal and with so many options available it can be difficult to understand which backup will be best when you need it most; the differentiator is often restoring data.

 When reviewing a backup and recovery solution, it is vital that you can protect all data and have the confidence that it will be available for restore as and when it is needed.
 Historically backup solutions relied on hardware such as backup tapes or even a dedicated backup server.
 This approach, utilising physical media is open to corruption especially if data is being stored for long periods of retention.